 Agriculture is not easy.
 It demands hard work, vast knowledge, resources, you name it.
-At the same time most folks are quite aware of reports on population growth, global warming, consumer demands, etc., and also the pressure on our planet’s supply of food, water, and land.
+At the same time, most folks are quite aware of reports on population growth, global warming, consumer demands, etc., and also the pressure on our planet’s supply of food, water, and land.
 The farmers have the chance to use the leveraged technological breakthroughs to adapt agricultural practices to changing times, particularly with the emergence of Smart Agriculture using LoRaWAN for agricultural monitoring and control.

 Modern Agribusiness heavily depends on the ability to efficiently manage resources to reduce environmental impact, minimize cost and maximize yield.
 Farmers face an interconnected host of challenges and, therefore, have an interest in incorporating innovative technological solutions.
 IoT devices have provided the flexibility to automatically monitor crops and animals, providing valuable data that has traditionally been collected manually, also as controlling systems and equipment throughout an operation.

-These incredible powers depend upon a low-cost, flexibly deployed network infrastructure, where gateways may be added to enable the transmission of information from a sensor to farmers’ devices over long distances in often remote locations, where cellular coverage poor.
+These incredible powers depend upon a low-cost, flexibly deployed network infrastructure, where gateways may be added to enable the transmission of information from a sensor to farmers’ devices over long distances in often remote locations, where cellular coverage is poor.

 The global population is anticipated to grow by 70% by 2050, putting ever-increasing pressure on agriculture to feed the globe.
 At the same time land and water shortages, changing consumer patterns and a worldwide strive toward preserving natural environmental resources like soil quality boost the burden on farmers to balance the varied demands.
-So far, farmers have had to observe manually the condition of their livestock, environment, or agricultural produce, even on large farms.
+So far, farmers have had to observe the condition of their livestock, environment, or agricultural produce manually, even on large farms.
 Their property also requires safety controls and security protection against natural disasters, theft, and accidents.

 LoRaWAN® is allowing a network infrastructure to be built to cover large rural and regional areas and connect with thousands of sensors affordably, reliably, and securely, providing data-driven solutions that simplify farm resource management.
 Farmers receive granular real-time data on a range of measures like soil moisture, rainfall, water use, and inventory enabling them to boost key areas such as water efficiency and productivity.